"John the Baptist said he was a crying voice because he was a Baptist," says Kaylin, 11.

 Humility is what we can learn from John the Baptist.
 In a sermon, Pastor Jerry Hoffman made several interesting observations about the questioning of John the Baptist as it relates to us.
 Hardly a day goes by when we aren't asked in one way or another, "Who are you?"

 We often identify ourselves in terms of our job, profession or family relations.
 Not John.
-He gives all honor to the Lord Jesus.
+He gave all honor to the Lord Jesus.
 He knew the buzz from Jerusalem was that he might be the Messiah.
 "I am not the Christ," he said.

 Next, they wanted to know if John was Elijah.
 In the last two verses of the last book in the Old Testament, God promises to send Elijah "before the coming of the great and dreadful day of the Lord" (Malachi 4:5).

 About John the Baptist, Jesus said, "And if you are willing to receive it, he is Elijah who is to come" (Matthew 11:14).
+In other words, John the Baptist came in the spirit of Elijah.

 To summarize John's ministry, Hoffman writes: "Christ is the Word of God.
 We are simply the instruments (voices) through which the Word flows to the world.
 John the Baptist, more than any other individual who walked this earth since his time, had the right to heap accolades upon himself.